irmlin/vaiva-backend/main-api/README.md

 ### Order of endpoints to be called
 1. Client call to http://localhost:8001/conversation with user message as input
-   * If user message was text, call http://localhost:8007/transcribe to get speech-to-text response
+   * If user message was audio, call http://localhost:8007/transcribe to get speech-to-text response
 2. Use received text to call http://localhost:8006/send-message and return LLM text response
 3. Use LLM text response to call http://localhost:8002/clone-voice and return text-to-speech result